Integrating Application Runtime and Kubernetes

-Eirini is an incubating effort within the Cloud Foundry Foundation that enables pluggable scheduling for the Cloud Foundry Application Runtime.
-Specifically, Eirini allows operators to choose whether Cloud Foundry Application Runtime should use Diego (the default scheduler in CFAR) or Kubernetes to orchestrate application container instances.
-The project’s goal is to provide the option of reusing an existing Kubernetes cluster infrastructure to host applications deployed by CFAR.
+Project Eirini is an incubating effort within the Cloud Foundry Foundation enabling pluggable scheduling for the Cloud Foundry Application Runtime.
+Operators can choose between Diego/Garden or Kubernetes to orchestrate application container instances.
+The goal is to provide the option of reusing an existing Kubernetes cluster infrastructure to host applications deployed by CFAR.

 Run Cloud Foundry Applications in Kubernetes